 The second sounds boring, drab and like we’re back in schoool.

 Don’t use words like “very” or phrases like “at this moment in time” unless absolutely necessary.
 (Even then, don’t do it.)

 Ditch all redundant words and phrases from your writing.
 Your reader/client/editor will thank you for it.

 10. Seek out criticism

-Learn not only to accept criticism but to actively seek it out.
-Allow different people to read your work and ask them to respond to it honestly.
-This tip is always a tricky one and has been left until last so you can mull over the following quote by Neil Gaiman on the subject:
+Allow different people to read your writing and ask them to respond to it honestly.
+This tip is always a tricky one and has been left until last so you can mull over the words of the mighty Neil Gaiman:

 “When people tell you something’s wrong or doesn’t work for them, they are almost always right.
 When they tell you exactly what they think is wrong and how to fix it, they are almost always wrong.”Neil Gaiman

 If you’re serious about earning a living from writing online, find out how I quit my day job and built a freelance writing career in the Earn a Living as a Freelance Writer Online course.
 (For $20 off, use the discount code: FWOREADER)